wendykan/techparent/content/post/2018-10-02-how-to-lose-weight-by-not-gaining-weight.md

 When I became pregnant in late 2017, I started to develop nausea rather quickly.
 Pretty much within a week of getting the (very faint) second line, I started feeling sick.
 It was quite strong and it actually started to affect my work.
 I work as a data scientist who is customer-facing, which means I had a lot of meetings where I have to be on the phone, being relatively sharp, and being able to think/talk quickly and manage to sound smart.
 That was really hard to do while morning sickness is basically all-day sickness.
 I had to tell my team pretty early about my pregnancy, and let them know that I couldn't take any morning customer calls.
 It was a pretty dark period of my life at work since I've always worked really hard and enjoy the intensity of a tech startup.
 (We were acquired by then, but still functioned like a startup.)
 I was constantly gagging, occasionally vomitting, and super exhausted.
 I would lay on the sofa after the work day and wouldn't be able to get up for hours.

-Unfortunately, even though my nausea was strong, I did not lose any weight.
+Unfortunately, even though my nausea was strong, I did not loset any weight.
 Instead I gained a little bit of weight.
 It was a mystery for me, since I really didn't eat that much during that period of time.
 I hated most foods just from the smell of them.
 The only things I could tolerate were crackers, and white noodles with wasabi.

 What was worse is that after I felt a little better after 16 weeks mark, I was happy to eat normally, and my weight started to go up rather quickly :( I guess it was because I didn't have the energy to exercise anymore.
 So with eating "normal", I was still not burning any calories, and that put some extra weights on me.
 The only good thing was: the baby was growing well, he had a normal weight, generally around 35 or 40 percentile.